Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: The Problem

 \subsubsection{Constraints}

-The operation of the HVAC system should comply with the operation limits: \emph{(i)} the lower and upper bound of supply air flow rates imposed by the dampers within FAU and FCU \eqref{eq:11a}; \emph{(ii)} the set-point temperature range of FAU and FCU determined by chiller capacity \eqref{eq:12a}.
+The operation of the HVAC system should comply with the physical limits of dampers within the FAU and FCU \eqref{eq:11a}, as well as the chiller capacity that determines the temperature set-points \eqref{eq:12a}.